 It’s the sparkling red par excellence, an integral part of the great gastronomic tradition of the Po valley in Emilia-Romagna.
-A light, flavorful, and zesty wine, it’s perfect for a picnic or every day meals, it goes well with cold cuts, pasta dishes, and grilled vegetables.
+A light, flavorful, and zesty wine, it’s perfect for a picnic or every day meals and goes well with cold cuts, pasta dishes, and grilled vegetables.

 Lambrusco is many different wines.
 As many as the landscapes between the plains and hills in the provinces near Reggio Emilia, Modena, and Mantova.